 4. Skip Bellagio Hotels — Stay in Varenna or Menaggio

 Bellagio hotels average 200-400 EUR/night in summer.
 Varenna and Menaggio offer the same lake views and equal charm at 100-200 EUR/night.
-Better yet, stay in Como town (80-150 EUR/night) with easy train access to Milan and ferry access to everything.
+Better yet, base yourself in Como town (80-150 EUR/night) with easy train access to Milan and ferry access to everything.

 5. Book 3-4 Months Ahead for Summer

 Lake Como has limited hotel beds relative to demand.
-Late availability in June through September is almost impossible at popular spots.
-If you're traveling in July or August, book by March.
+Late availability from June through September is almost impossible at the popular spots.
+Traveling in July or August?
+Book by March.

 6. Consider Staying Near a Ferry Stop

-Your holiday will revolve around the ferry.
-Stay within 5 minutes' walk of a ferry dock and your life becomes dramatically easier.
+Your days will revolve around the ferry.
+Stay within 5 minutes' walk of a ferry dock and everything gets dramatically easier.
 The main ferry stops are Como, Bellagio, Varenna, Menaggio, Tremezzo, and Lenno.

 Eating & Drinking